kanyeceejayA/Visualise-Python-Dashboard/README.md

 ### Uses

-Used as base for creating dashboards to visualise output from other files
+Used as base for creating dashboards to visualise output from python scripts.
+So far, have used it to display and manipulate housing price predictions using a python script and a responsive table in the foreground

+### Future Plans:

+- Adding new ways of getting input to manipulate scripts in the backend